Calvin Oftana: NLEX Road Warriors (2021–2022)

-In 2021, Oftana declared for the PBA Season 46 draft.
+In 2021, Oftana declared for the PBA season 46 draft.
 He was offered to be included in the special Gilas round during the draft, but he declined.
 He was drafted with the third pick during the first round by the NLEX Road Warriors.
-In their elimination round match against the Meralco Bolts, he had 34 points on 8-of-11 shooting on three-pointers and 12-of-18 from the field in 29 minutes of play; breaking the all-time record in three point attempts made by a rookie at eighth, erasing the 34-year mark of Allan Caidic at seven.
+In their elimination round match against the Meralco Bolts, he had a then career-high 34 points on 8-of-11 shooting on three-pointers and 12-of-18 from the field in 29 minutes of play; breaking the all-time record in three point attempts made by a rookie at eighth, erasing the 34-year mark of Allan Caidic at seven.
 He scored the game-winning layup with 6.1 seconds left as NLEX got an 81–80 win in the quarterfinals.
 On February 11, 2022, during a 100–110 loss against the Meralco Bolts, Oftana exited the game in the fourth quarter after suffering an injury.
 It was later revealed to be a fractured left ring finger, and was subsequently ruled out for six weeks.
 Despite not being able to finish the season, he still made it to the PBA All-Rookie team.

-In Oftana's first game since the injury (which was also NLEX's season-opener for the 2022 season), he scored 18 of his 20 points in the fourth quarter to help his team outscore the Terrafirma Dyip and complete their comeback win.
+In Oftana's first game since the injury (which was also NLEX's season-opener for the 2022–23 season), he scored 18 of his 20 points in the fourth quarter to help his team outscore the Terrafirma Dyip and complete their comeback win.
 Against the Phoenix Super LPG Fuel Masters, he made a three-pointer that sent the game into overtime.
 The Road Warriors won in overtime, and he finished with 22 points, 10 rebounds, seven assists, two steals, and two blocks.
 He then had 18 points against the NorthPort Batang Pier as NLEX claimed the 6th seed.
 In Game 3 of their Philippine Cup playoff series against the Magnolia Hotshots, he had 32 points, 9 rebounds, 3 assists, and 3 steals, but he wasn't able to score in overtime and Magnolia went on to eliminate them.

-TNT Tropang Giga (2022–present)
+TNT Tropang Giga / TNT Tropang 5G (2022–present)

-On September 19, 2022, Oftana was traded to the TNT Tropang Giga in a three-team trade involving TNT, NLEX, and Blackwater Bossing.
-Prior to playing a game with the team, he signed a three-year contract extension on October 4.